k0ylu/compprog/README.md

-# conpetetive programming stuff
+# competitive programming stuff
-probably pretty bad but trying to be better at least
+probably pretty bad but im trying to be better at least